Bluefinger/CSS-Inject-2/README.md

 ```

 #### CssBase.id
 Stores the string which forms the id attribute for the generated stylesheet.
-Change from the default of `css-inject-style` if in need of a different id or to resolve a conflict.
+Change from the default of `css-inject-${id}` (which the id increments automatically with each new instance of CssInject) if in need of a different id or to resolve a conflict.

 #### CssBase.media
 Stores the media type for the `cssInject` stylesheet.
 Default is "screen".
 Can be changed to implement a media query.